MileHacker Logo

 Spring (March-May): Temperatures are generally between 5°C (41°F) to 20°C (68°F).
 Precipitation builds as the season progresses.
 Occasional dust storms can occur early in the spring, usually in March and early April, originating from northern deserts.
 Landscapes start to green, and the weather becomes suitable for outdoor activities.

-Summer (June-August): These are hottest months, with temperatures averaging 20°C (68°F) to 30°C (86°F), sometimes exceeding 35°C (95°F).
-Summer sees the highest rainfall, influenced by the East Asian monsoon, which can bring thunderstorms.
+Summer (June-August): These are hottest months, with the weather averaging 20°C (68°F) to 30°C (86°F), sometimes exceeding 35°C (95°F).
+Summer sees the highest rainfall, influenced by the East Asian monsoon, which could result in thunderstorms.
 It stays humid moderate.
 Mountains are lush, and the city thrives with a pursuit.

 Climate at a Glance